Aegean Airlines: Frequent-flyer program

 Miles+Bonus is the frequent flyer program of Aegean Airlines and its Olympic Air subsidiary.
 It is a rebranding of Miles&Bonus, the former frequent flyer program of Aegean as well as a replacement for Olympic Air's Travelair Club.
 Miles+Bonus has three tiers: Blue, Silver and Gold.

 Airport lounges

-Gold members of Miles+Bonus, or those with Gold status in another Star Alliance airline, as well as passengers traveling on business class on an Aegean Airlines or other Star Alliance flight, all have access to the three Aegean Business Lounges in Athens, Thessaloniki and Larnaca.
+Gold members of Miles+Bonus, or those with Gold status in another Star Alliance airline, as well as passengers traveling on business class on an Aegean Airlines or other Star Alliance flight, all have access to the four Aegean Business Lounges in Athens, Thessaloniki and Larnaca.